 Think of your problems and why they’re bothering you so much.
 Allow yourself ample time to think.
 Don’t push them away.
 What is your mind telling you?
 What are you worried about?
 Go deep.

-Now grab a pen and paper and set the timer for another 10 minutes.
+Grab a pen and paper and set a timer for 10 minutes.
 Start transferring everything down from your mind to your paper.
 List all the things you’ve been worried about so you have a place you can visualize them.
 Don’t worry about making it pretty—the point is to just get it down on paper.
 Give it your all!

 Now, when the timer’s up, take a look at your list.
 How do you feel?
 Does it feel relieving to get all your unwanted thoughts down on paper?

 Finally, here’s the fun part: crumple up that paper ball and throw it in the trash can.